AVSimulation/SCANeR-Quick-Starts/Pages/HT_Install_Trial_SCANeR/HT_Install_Trial_SCANeR.md

 ### HOW TO?
-Run a SCANeR simulation, the good practices
+Download the Trial version of SCANeR studio

 You are using SCANeR everyday to manage your experimentation but do you use it in the proper way ? 🤔